israel-deviants/hub-isra-frontend/README.md

 - OK.
 Component for user widget and connect/disconnect buttons
 - OK.
 Build components for NFT listing OK, Token listing, add token/nft, search, etc.
 - OK.
 Get projects from a NFT aggregator API (probably Coingecko)
-- Get tokens from aggregator API (Coingecko)
+- Get tokens from aggregator API (Coingecko).
+Tokens are not being stored
 - Make it pretty

 Build the backend
 - OK.
 Generate a JWT from the signature in the frontend
 - OK.
 Create the basic memory-stored service for: Login, Favorite projects CRUD
 - OK.
 Implement the connection to the frontend
-- Change to database
+- OK.
+Change from memory store to database
-- Validate access token in other pages
+- OK.
+Validate JWT access token